freelawproject/reporters-db/README.rst

 Notes on Specific Data Point and References
 -------------------------------------------

+1. A good way to look up abbreviations is in `Prince's Bieber Dictionary of Legal Abbreviations <https://books.google.com/books?id=4aJsAwAAQBAJ&dq=%22Ohio+Law+Rep.%22&source=gbs_navlinks_s>`__.
+You can find a lot of this book on Google Books, but we have it as a PDF too.
+Just ask.

-1. Mississippi supports neutral citations, but does so in their own format, as specified in `this rule <http://www.aallnet.org/main-menu/Advocacy/access/citation/neutralrules/rules-ms.html>`__.
+2. Mississippi supports neutral citations, but does so in their own format, as specified in `this rule <http://www.aallnet.org/main-menu/Advocacy/access/citation/neutralrules/rules-ms.html>`__.
    Research is needed for the format in ``reporters.json`` to see if it is used accidentally as a variant of their rule or whether it is an error in this database.

-2. New Mexico dates confirmed via the `table here <http://www.nmcompcomm.us/nmcases/pdf/NM%20Reports%20to%20Official%20-%20Vols.%201-75.pdf>`__.
+3. New Mexico dates confirmed via the `table here <http://www.nmcompcomm.us/nmcases/pdf/NM%20Reports%20to%20Official%20-%20Vols.%201-75.pdf>`__.

-3. Both Puerto Rico and "Pennsylvania State Reports, Penrose and Watts" use the citation "P.R."
+4. Both Puerto Rico and "Pennsylvania State Reports, Penrose and Watts" use the citation "P.R."

 Installation (Python)